 - Lack of response

 And of course, don’t forget to factor in the “minimum listing fees” that “vary by market”.
-Some discount brokers list for 1% plus if you want any additional services, they are all “add-ons” you pick from a menu.
+Some discount brokers will list your property for less but if you want any additional services, they are all “add-ons” you pick from a menu.
 The Devil is in the details, right?
 If you read the fine print and do that math, you’ll find that you will frequently be saving very little if not losing money.

 What costs are being cut?

 All well-run, sustainable businesses have overhead.
 Managing expenses is critical of course but making sure you’re compensated in a fashion that is commensurate with the services you offer is just as critical.
 Providing you, the seller with the best service and best performance possible not only requires a tremendous amount of skill and experience, but support staff, operating expenses and superior marketing… which all cost money.
 So, if you choose an agent that will work for 1% and he wants to stay in business, guess what?
 He’s cutting costs somewhere else, and it’s usually somewhere that detrimentally affects you.

 Who are these Discount Brokers?